 Best Lake Kayak for Beginners: Intex Challenger K1

 Cost-effective and well built, Intex has several cheap, introductory kayaks available.
 Set-up and take-down is a piece of cake while the K1 is surprisingly stable and maneuverable.

-There’s no storage space outside of the large net bungee stretched across the bow and I wouldn’t take it out in any conditions that have the potential to get bumpy.
+There’s no storage area outside of the large net bungee stretched across the bow and I wouldn’t take it out in any conditions that have the potential to get bumpy.

 But it’s responsive and fun to paddle while the easy transportation makes it suitable for recreational trips.